MarieJoseeHH/python-bioinfomartics/README.md

 # python-bioinformatics
-Repository of (maybe) useful script for use in molecular/structural biology
+Repository of (maybe) useful scripts for use in molecular/structural biology

 https://zenodo.org/badge/latestdoi/148762821